skachuck/alaska/data/README.txt

 Ice elevation change rates (dh/dt) for Glacier Bay, the Juneau icefield, and the Stikine icefield in SE Alaska compiled from SRTM, ASTER, and Worldview imagery spanning the years 2000-2014 (Melkonian et al., 2012, 2014, 2016).
-Pixel resolution is 90m and the format of the files is
+Pixel resolution is 0.01 degree and the format of the files is

 longitude        latitude     dh/dt( in m/yr)